FarronF/limerick-council-meetings/meetings/2016/01/25-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 8th January 2016.md

 during her illness which, they said, was second to none.
 It was stated that this

-was an extremely hard and difficult time for her family.--- 4
+was an extremely hard and difficult time for her family.
+---
+4

 The Chief Executive paid tribute to Terry on his own behalf and on behalf of